 - a.
 Standard Exposure Criteria.
-Exposure to asbestos-containing material for which Western is responsible can be established by deposition testimony, invoices, affidavits, business records, deck logs, military service records or other credible evidence acceptable to the Trust, that establishes the Injured Person's presence at a particular ship, facility, job site, building or buildings, or location during a time period in which the asbestos-containing material for which Western is responsible was present.
-The Trust shall have the right to consider all other appropriate evidence of exposure and may establish appropriate alternative exposure criteria after consultation with the Trust Advisory Committee ("TAC") and the Futures Representative.
-The burden shall be on the Claimant or Injured Person to establish exposure to Western products. - 1.
+Subject to Section 6.2 of the Trust Distribution Procedures, exposure to asbestos-containing material for which Western is responsible can be established by evidence described in Section I (d) and (e) above.
+The Trust shall have the right to consider all other appropriate evidence of exposure and may establish appropriate alternative exposure criteria after consultation with the TAC and the Futures Representative.
+The burden shall be on the Claimant or Injured Person to establish exposure to Western products by credible reliable evidence. - 1.
 Ship Exposure.
-Evaluation of shipboard exposure shall be as follows: - a) Claims of shipboard exposure will require evidence that Western products were actually installed on the ship, and that the Injured Person can demonstrate presence in an area of the ship that would constitute an exposure to these products.

-- b) Exposure on board a ship at a shipyard during a repair or overhaul will constitute an exposure at that shipyard if the Injured Person remained onboard during the repair or overhaul, subject to meeting the duration of exposure requirements outlined herein. - c) Evidence that an Injured Person was subsequently present on a ship that was repaired or overhauled at a shipyard where Western products were used is not sufficient to constitute exposure.
+Evaluation of shipboard exposure shall be as follows: - a) Claims of shipboard exposure will require evidence that Western products were actually installed on the ship, and that the Injured Person can demonstrate presence in an area of the ship that would constitute an exposure to these products. - b) Exposure on board a ship at a shipyard during a repair or overhaul will constitute an exposure at that shipyard if the Injured Person remained onboard during the repair or overhaul, subject to meeting the duration of exposure requirements outlined herein. - c) Evidence that an Injured Person was subsequently present on a ship that was repaired or overhauled at a shipyard where Western products were used is not sufficient to constitute exposure.
 See Dumin v.
-Owens Corning Fiberglas Corp., 28 Cal.
+Owens Coming Fiberglas Corp., 28 Cal.
 App.
 4th 650 (1994). - d) It shall not be sufficient for an Injured Person to show that Western products were generally used at a shipyard where a particular ship that the Injured Person worked on was repaired.
 Specific identification of Western products on board the ship, and meeting the duration of exposure requirements on the ship are both required.
 See Dumin v.
 Owens Corning Fiberglas Corp., 28 Cal.
 App.
 4th 650 (1994). - e) An Injured Person who served on ships built at Kaiser Shipyards Nos.
 2, 3, 4, Richmond, California and Bethlehem Steel Shipbuilding, San Francisco, California, shall have their claims liquidated as Standard Exposure claims, subject to meeting the minimum exposure criteria outlined herein. - 2.
 Derivative Exposure.
 An Injured Person exposed to Western products solely from exposure to an occupationally exposed person, such as a family member, will have their claims valued by the trust as follows: - a) The Injured Person must establish that the occupationally exposed person would have met the exposure requirements under the Matrix that would have been applicable had that person filed a direct claim with the Trust. - b) The Injured Person must establish that he or she is suffering from one of the Compensable Diseases and that his or her own exposure to the occupationally exposed person occurred within the same time frame as the occupationally exposed person experienced Western exposure as defined herein and that such exposure was the cause of the claimed disease.

-All other liquidation and payment rights and limitations under this Matrix shall be applicable to such claims. - 3.
-Longshore Exposure.
+All other liquidation and payment rights and limitations under this Matrix shall be applicable to such claims.

+- 3. Longshore Exposure.
 A Longshoreman working in Northern California ports with Western exposure will be treated as a Standard exposure. - b.
 Site List.
 The Trust in consultation with the TAC will compile a list of the ships, facilities and other locations where Western asbestos-containing materials were present.
 The Trust may use this list to establish and to characterize exposure and to create a list of sites where exposure is accepted.
 The Trust with consent of the TAC and Futures Representative may modify the list in light of additional evidence or experience with claims processing.
-Any Injured c.
-Minimum Exposure Criteria.
-To meet the minimum exposure requirements, an Injured Person filing a claim as a Mesothelioma case must establish that the Injured Person's asbestos exposure at Western sites totals at least three months or at least 10% of the Injured Person's total asbestos exposure.
-An Injured Person filing in any other Compensable Disease category must establish that the Injured Person's asbestos exposure at Western sites totals at least one year or at least 25% of the Injured Person's total asbestos exposure.
-An Injured Person may aggregate exposure at multiple sites to meet the minimum exposure requirements.

-Person may submit additional evidence to establish Western presence at a site, or in support of a higher exposure categorization in a particular case.
+Any Injured Person may submit additional evidence to establish Western presence at a site, or in support of a higher exposure categorization in a particular case.